 Scope 3: Emissions resulting from the behaviour and activity of a consumer but occurring from sources outside of their control.
-Within Wokingham these are the emissions from the food we eat, products we buy, our travel outside the borough, etc. Measuring these emissions is particularly complex as they are often a combination of scope 1 and 2 emissions in other locations.
-These emissions are out of the scope of the Borough's carbon footprint.
+Within Wokingham these are generally consumption-based emissions, which are out of the scope of the Borough's carbon footprint.
 However, the council will support behavioural change through the actions in this plan.

-&lt;sup>1 UK local authority and regional carbon dioxide emissions national statistics: 2005-2017
+1 UK local authority and regional carbon dioxide emissions national statistics: 2005-2017